top of page

 “I’m not–I’m not some sort of.. spy–”

-Cecilia was stunned.
-She could feel her eyes glazing over as Davy, unperturbed, leaned back against the wall once more, signifying the end of the longest arrangement of words she had ever heard him string together.
+“Don’t antagonize me,” he said with finality, ignoring her interjection.
+He leaned back against the wall once more, signifying the end of the longest arrangement of words she had ever heard him string together.

-He slid his hand into his back pocket again and withdrew the lighter, sliding it across the carpet towards her.
+He slid his hand into his back pocket again and withdrew his lighter, sliding it across the carpet towards her.
 Cecilia leaned forward and collected it, confused.
-Davy nodded towards the notepad at her side.
+Davy nodded toward the notepad at her side.

 He disappeared inside, leaving Cecilia holding her precious summation of resurfaced memories in one hand and its imminent destruction in the other.